 Managing conflict in the workplace is a difficult task even for experienced leaders.
 It is easy to resort to common mistakes such as minimizing concerns, suppressing differences, or questioning the legitimacy of a position rather than engage in a potentially stressful, high-impact conversation that may resolve the issue.

-When seeking to resolve a conflict effectively, the first step should be to identify the individuals involved, define the issues in question, and gather the facts and perceptions from everyone involved.
+When seeking to resolve conflict effectively, the first move should be to identify the individuals involved, define the issues in question, and gather the facts and perceptions from everyone involved.

 After the major issues have been identified, a seven-step process for managing conflict can be applied to most situations:

 - Describe what’s important to you and why it’s important.

 - Check your understanding of what’s important to the other person and why it’s important to them.